Microsoft Bing

-Microsoft Bing (commonly known as Bing) is a web search engine owned and operated by Microsoft.
-The service has its origins in Microsoft's previous search engines: MSN Search, Windows Live Search and later Live Search.
-Bing provides a variety of search services, including web, video, image and map search products.
-It is developed using ASP.NET.
+Microsoft Bing (also known simply as Bing) is a search engine owned and operated by Microsoft, it is developed by Microsoft AI.
+The service traces its roots back to Microsoft's earlier search engines, including MSN Search, Windows Live Search, and Live Search.
+Bing offers a broad spectrum of search services, encompassing web, video, image, and map search products, all developed using ASP.NET.

-Bing, Microsoft's replacement for Live Search, was unveiled by Microsoft CEO Steve Ballmer on May 28, 2009, at the All Things Digital conference in San Diego, California, for release on June 3, 2009.
-Notable new features at the time included the listing of search suggestions while queries are entered and a list of related searches (called "Explore pane") based on semantic technology from Powerset, which Microsoft had acquired in 2008.

-In July 2009, Microsoft and Yahoo! announced a deal in which Bing would power Yahoo!
+The transition from Live Search to Bing was announced by Microsoft CEO Steve Ballmer on May 28, 2009, at the All Things Digital conference in San Diego, California.
+The official release followed on June 3, 2009.
+Bing introduced several notable features at its inception, such as search suggestions during query input and a list of related searches, known as the 'Explore pane'.
+These features leveraged semantic technology from Powerset, a company Microsoft acquired in 2008.
+Microsoft also struck a deal with Yahoo! that led to Bing powering Yahoo!
 Search.
-Yahoo! finished the transition in 2012.

-In October 2011, Microsoft stated that they were working on new back-end search infrastructure with the goal of delivering faster and slightly more relevant search results for users.
-Known as "Tiger", the new index-serving technology had been incorporated into Bing globally since August that year.
-In May 2012, Microsoft announced another redesign of its search engine that includes "Sidebar", a social feature that searches users' social networks for information relevant to the search query.